New Men (Image Comics): Fictional history

 The events of their ongoing series introduced two old members, Dusk and Narcisse (a vampire), and the team gained two new members – Pilot, a time traveler who came back from the future to warn the New Men of the coming of The Keep and the truth about the Nu-Gene; and Bootleg, a student who could copy other's powers and use them.
 Another member was a young Australian man named Pastime, who was able to manipulate the flow of time.
 Although he only remained with the New Men for a short time he still formed close ties with the group.
 When not tying into the imprint-wide crossovers, the team fights against various re-occurring enemies and secret organisations, most of which tied into their being 'Nu-Gene Positive' (i.e. 'The Brotherhood of Man') though there was often combat with Khyber, an old ally/acquaintance/enemy of theirs.
 Of note, Dash experienced an accelerated pregnancy with Reign's child, a child that also suffered from accelerated growth and development, becoming an adult with a very short period of time.
 Exit was replaced by Charade and in the New Blood story arc the team also encountered The New Man (who was also granted his own short-running ongoing series), a time traveler who may have been Dash's child.

 When the Keep eventually returned during the Extreme Destroyer crossover, Proctor's Keep sympathies were revealed and Reign killed him with a psychic blast in a rage.
 The New Men were among the many characters, including Youngblood's Shaft (who thought himself human) and Glory, who were captured by the Keep; Dash was branded by them.
 After this the team experienced a personal crisis and backlash to the event (against Nu-Genes) as New Force, including the destruction of their home (Proctor's house), and the loss of Dusk and Narcisse.
 They also gained their final new member, Sundance, a female alien pyrokinetic who was the herald of The Shepard, who led the Keep's return.

-Following their revamp the team tried to live normal lives, but this, of course, did not last, and they encountered a shadowy organisation who sent a Chris Sprouce-designed character Bette Nior to kill them.
+Following their revamp the team tried to live normal lives, but this, of course, did not last, and they encountered a shadowy organisation who sent a Chris Sprouse-designed character Bette Nior to kill them.